Jerome Groopman

-Jerome E. Groopman has been a staff writer in medicine and biology for The New Yorker since 1998.
-He is also the Dina and Raphael Recanati Chair of Medicine at Harvard Medical School, Chief of Experimental Medicine at Beth Israel Deaconess Medical Center, and author of five books, all written for a general audience.
-He has published approximately 150 scientific articles and has written several Op-Ed pieces on medicine for The New York Times, The Washington Post, and The New Republic.
+Jerome E. Groopman is an American physician and medical writer.
+He has been a staff writer in medicine and biology for The New Yorker since 1998.

+He is the Dina and Raphael Recanati Chair of Medicine at Harvard Medical School, Chief of Experimental Medicine at Beth Israel Deaconess Medical Center, and author of five books, all written for a general audience.

+He has published some 150 scientific articles and has written several op-ed pieces on medicine for The New York Times, The Washington Post, and The New Republic.

 Career

 Groopman received his BA and MD from Columbia University and was at the Massachusetts General Hospital for his internship and residency in internal medicine.
 This was followed by fellowships in hematology and oncology at the University of California Los Angeles and the Dana–Farber Cancer Institute in Boston.

 Much of Groopman's research has focused on the basic mechanisms of cancer and AIDS.
 He did seminal work on identifying growth factors which may restore the depressed immune systems of AIDS patients.
 He performed the first clinical trials in a technique that augments blood cell production in immunodeficient HIV-infected patients and has been a major participant in the development of many AIDS-related therapies including AZT.
 Recently, Groopman has extended the research infrastructure in genetics and cell biology to studies in breast cancer and neurobiology.